zowe/docs-site/docs/extend/extend-apiml/api-mediation-routing.md

 where:

 * `zosmf` is the service ID
-* `/restjobs/1.0/...` is the rest of the endpoint segment.
+* `/restjobs/1.0/...` is the rest of the endpoint segment

 No version is specified in this URL.